wso2/identity-apps/modules/theme/README.md

 This theme module is build with customized [Semantic-UI](https://semantic-ui.com/) less distribution files along with some enhancements to support our product styling and capabilities.

+1. Run `npm run build` once.
+And there will be new sample theme generated under `src/themes/` folder.

-1. Create a copy from the sample theme folder `src/themes/sample` => E.g. `src/themes/foo-theme`.
+1. Create a duplicate from the generated sample theme folder `src/themes/sample` => E.g. `src/themes/foo-theme`.

-2. Use less overrides and variables to override existing styles.
+1. Use less overrides and variables to override existing styles.
 Use files in `src/semantic-ui-core/default` & `src/themes/default` as reference.

-3. Re-build the project.
+1. Re-build the project.
 And your new sub-theme will creates in the `dist` folder.

 ## Reporting Issues